Siem Reap: Beyond the Sunrise Crowds — Temples, Jungle Ruins, and the Cambodia Nobody Tells You About

 The Bayon sits at the center of Angkor Thom, the walled city built by Jayavarman VII in the late 12th century.
 Jayavarman was a Mahayana Buddhist, unusual in a Hindu-Buddhist transitional period, and he built a temple with 216 massive stone faces carved into its towers.
 Scholars debate whether they represent the bodhisattva Avalokiteshvara or the king himself watching over his empire.

 The faces are the draw, but the outer galleries contain equally remarkable bas-reliefs showing daily Khmer life — cockfights, childbirth, market scenes, Chinese merchants, Cham warriors being defeated.
 These aren't religious scenes.
-They're a 12th-century documentary carved in stone.
+They're a 12th-century documentary carved in stone, and they give you a clearer picture of ancient Khmer society than any textbook.

 Ta Prohm: The Jungle Temple